 Stay active, make sure you’re getting enough protein in your diet, eat complex carbs and good, unsaturated fats.
 So many times I’ll see people high up in the company I work for who make an impressive income, but are some of the most fat, unhealthy, out of shape individuals I’ve ever come across.
 What good is money and financial success without your health?
 Obviously health is extremely important which is why I’ve listed it as number two.

 My goals are well written and reconnecting with the energy put into them always gives me a boost of motivation.
-Even better when I notice that some of the items on the list have been complete, or at least have seen great leaps in progress.
+Even better when I notice that some of the items on the list have been complete, or at least have seen great leaps of progress.

 It’s amazing how much can be accomplished incrementally over time.
-Be sure to write goals that are specific, measurable, realistically obtainable and that cover all areas of your life.
+Be sure to write goals that are specific, measurable, realistically obtainable, and that cover all areas of your life.
 I have goals about finance as well as my physical fitness and relationships.
 Stay balanced and constantly improve all areas of your life.
 Goals are necessary to keep that clarity of purpose in your life.

-#4 Seek out positive influences, role models and people who have already achieved the things you’re setting out to accomplish.
+#4 Seek out positive influences, role models, and people who have already achieved the things you’re setting out to accomplish.
 For me, the sources of influence have varied drastically.
-I’ve met some people who I wouldn’t exactly envy, but who really thrived in certain areas and had a lot to offer on specified subject matters.
+I’ve met some people who I wouldn’t exactly envy, but who really thrived in certain areas, and had a lot to offer on specified subject matters.

 You’d be amazed at what you can learn and how much these people have to offer when they thrive in an area that you’re seeking to develop for yourself.
-Additionally I’ve come across many resources on the internet, video blogs, information products and articles from highly successful people who have so much to offer.
+Additionally, I’ve come across many resources on the internet, video blogs, information products, and articles from highly successful people who have so much to offer.

-I may not have access to many self made millionaires in my social circle, but there are plenty of them I can access through the internet and that is invaluable.
+I may not have access to many self made millionaires in my social circle, but there are plenty of them I can access through the internet, and that is invaluable.
 What’s a better use of your time?
 Watching mindless entertainment on TV, or listening to advice and experiences of someone who has achieved an amazing level of success?

 I’ve learned so much and have been exposed to so many different things in this way that I couldn’t be more grateful to live in the age of information.
 Anything you’d ever want to learn about is out there if you’re willing to look for it.
-There’s no excuse not to become successful and achieve your goals with that amount of resources available and you can accumulate so much knowledge IF you use your time wisely.
+There’s no excuse not to become successful and achieve your goals with that amount of resources available.
+And you can accumulate so much knowledge IF you use your time wisely.

 I already touched upon this in #1.
 Every once in awhile I’ll go on amazon and order a bunch of books on a variety of topics.
 Then I’ll go through them and pick out whatever it is that peaks my interest at the time.
 I also have a nook that’s loaded with dozens of books.
 My writing ability would be much weaker if I didn’t read regularly.